-As mentioned before acne is not caused by diet.
-However, healthy nutrition is very important for our body and health in general, so we can say that acne diet plays a significant role in dealing with acne.
+What is the proper acne diet?
+Although acne is not caused by diet, healthy nutrition is very important for our body and health in general, so we can say that acne diet plays a significant role in dealing with it.

 The skin is the largest organ of our body therefore, what is good for our body it is good for our skin.
 A healthy and balanced acne diet can significantly improve the functionality of the skin or any other organ.